Kiuwan logo

 Leverage SBOM for Audits

-Your software bill of materials can be invaluable for helping both internal and third-party auditors understand more about your organization’s security posture.
-Because it acts as a live inventory of all your components, it can help you remain compliant with security standards and pass audits with minimal issues.
+Your software bill of materials can be invaluable for helping both internal and third-party auditors understand more about the organization’s posture.
+Because it acts as a live inventory of all the organization’s assets, it can help you remain compliant with security standards and pass audits with minimal issues.

 How Kiuwan Can Help